sindresorhus/array-move/readme.md

 Type: `number`

-The index of item to move.
+The index of the item to move.

 If negative, it will begin that many elements from the end.